bellhyve/ngbuddy/README.md

 ## Netgraph Buddy

-These scripts attempt to illustrate a simple netgraph bridge & nodes working for bhyve and VNET jails in FreeBSD.
+It script creates a simple netgraph bridge & nodes working for bhyve and VNET jails in FreeBSD.
 Such a tool is useful especially if your hosts want to network VMs and jails together, and is especially interesting now that we have solid netgraph support in bhyve and some support in the latest vm-bhyve 1.5 release.

-**Enable with:**
+The **private** bridge creates an interface called *nghost0* intended for host-only networking or NAT networking.
+For example, you can run a DHCP server on nghost0 for your guests.

+The **public** bridge binds to a real interface (the first available "up" interface by default).

-`sysrc ngup_enable=YES`
+**Enable the service with:** `sysrc ngup_enable=YES`

 **Create a private Netgraph bridge with the interface nghost0**